codeup38/engmoonwalk/_posts/2019-07-30-about-Codeup.md

 --------------------------
 #### What is Online Judge?

 Online Judge(OJ) is an online system designed to test programs in a programming competition.
-[Source : Wikipedia Document](https://ko.wikipedia.org/wiki/%EC%98%A8%EB%9D%BC%EC%9D%B8_%EC%A0%80%EC%A7%80)
+[Source: Wikipedia Document](https://ko.wikipedia.org/wiki/%EC%98%A8%EB%9D%BC%EC%9D%B8_%EC%A0%80%EC%A7%80)

 The Wikipedia document is well explained, and links to several online judges, both domestic and foreign, so you can read for a moment.